-Prospective applicants can verify their location eligibility via the interactive mapping tool found at http://arcg.is/OLz80.
+Prospective applicants can verify their location eligibility via the interactive mapping tool.
 Projects located outside of a qualifying Neighborhood Prosperity Fund statutory boundary will not be considered.

 Award: Based on the external and internal review panel recommendations, the Mayor's budget priorities, the resources available, the goal of achieving a balance as to communities served, and the goals of the program, DMPED will make the final funding decision.
 DMPED will award \$4,000,000.00 total in grants to be disbursed to successful applicants of the FY22 Neighborhood Prosperity Fund.
 Minimum request per application is \$250,000.00.